dkoh2018/youtube_influencer_ranking/README.md

 # YouTube Influencer Ranking & Comment Analytics Backend

 This project provides a backend service for fetching and analyzing YouTube channel and video data.
-It is designed for efficient data indexing, especially for handling a large number of videos and comments with a focus on minimizing YouTube API quota usage.
+It includes AI-powered sentiment analysis to understand audience engagement and content performance.

+## Current Dataset
+- **225+ videos** analyzed across multiple influencers
+- **10,250+ comments** processed and analyzed
+- **Average sentiment score: 0.30** (moderately positive audience reception)

 ## Features

 -   **Efficient Data Indexing:** Uses the `playlistItems` endpoint for video indexing, which is 500x more cost-effective than the `search.list` method.
+-   **AI Sentiment Analysis:** Analyzes comment sentiment with batch processing for 3x faster performance using OpenAI.
 -   **Comprehensive Analytics:** Gathers data on influencers, videos, and comments, and provides aggregated statistics.
 -   **RESTful API:** Exposes endpoints for indexing, data retrieval, and running the analytics engine.
 -   **Database Integration:** Stores all data in a PostgreSQL database, managed with Supabase.